 The PSVR 2 is arguably one of the most hotly anticipated VR headsets of the year, and it's understandable that its PlayStation VR2 Sense controllers are equally awaited.

 They look to be a serious upgrade on the last generation's Move offering and bring with a slew of new features that we think everyone can behind, although, there are of course a few things we don't know, including a potential release date.

 Regardless, we think there's a lot to be excited about, so get yourselves strapped in - here's everything we know so far.

 PSVR 2 Controllers Design

-Intriguingly, the PSVR 2 controllers are the only component of PSVR 2 we currently have any design information on. be it official, or not.
+The PSVR 2 controllers were, for a time, the only component of PSVR 2 we had any design information for until Sony unveiled the PSVR 2 headset design alongside some white controllers.
 You can check them out below:

 They are a far cry from the original PS Move controllers that the first-gen PSVR utilises alongside the DualShock 4, offering a more traditional VR-type look with a curved shape to them that should be quite comfortable to hold, by the looks of things.

 You'll also look to find a convenient eight-button setup on the top of the controllers that mimic the usual PS5 DualSense setup, and it also looks like there's also triggers on the reverse, so it's as if you're getting a full classic PS controller, just with additional VR bits.

 As for additional pieces, there also look to be wrist straps included so when you move, the possibility of you losing grip on them is eliminated, alongside a charging port on the bottom of the controller.

 As much as they do look pretty cool though, it's on the front of the specs where things get even more interesting.